 Ezra Pound was born in Hailey, Idaho in October of 1885.
 He was only eleven years old when he published his first piece.
 It appeared in the Jenkintown Times-Chronicle in 1896 and consisted of a limerick composed a failed presidential candidate.
-In his early life he started a romance with the writer Hilda Doolittle.
+In his early life, he started a romance with the writer Hilda Doolittle.
 She is better known today as H.D.

 After being fired from a teaching position, Pound settled in London and self-published his first book of poetry, A Lume Spento, or With Tapers Quenched.
 As his writing carer progressed he came to the head of a burgeoning Modernist movement known as Imagism.
 It is for his role as the leader of this movement that he is best-remember today.

 Ezra Pound‘s health began to suffer his later years and was eventually arrested, spending in St. Elizabeth’s Hospital.
 Pound was not released until April of 1958 after various campaigns on his behalf by other writers, such as Ernest Hemingway.
 By the time he turned 87 he was very weak.
 Pound was admitted to a hospital in Venice and died in his sleep of an intestinal blockage.
-You can read more about Ezra Pound and his biography here.

 Top 10 Ezra Pound Poems